William Hosking: Congregationalists' non-denominational cemetery

-Egyptian revival temple lodges and early gothic revival chapel
+Egyptian Revival temple lodges and early Gothic Revival chapel

-To realise the visionary Abney Park project, Hosking was commissioned to design an Egyptian revival entrance ensemble comprising carefully studied temple lodges (with twin north and south components) with dramatic pylons, gates and railings in between.
+To realise the visionary Abney Park project, Hosking was commissioned to design an Egyptian Revival entrance ensemble comprising carefully studied temple lodges (with twin north and south components) with dramatic pylons, gates and railings in between.
 This was to become the earliest example in European architecture of a cemetery building (as opposed to monuments or gates) being designed and built in "Egyptian revival" style.
 It was also the earliest example in Europe of a cemetery frontage constructed in the style—railings at a cemetery frontage.
 Previously the style had only been used in cemetery design for memorial monuments, for one temporary frontage scheme (at Mount Auburn Cemetery), and for a gate in a wall of a small non-conformist cemetery in Sheffield).

-Though use of the style was disapproved of by Augustus Pugin Jnr (1812–52) for departing from western Christian styles, and proved controversial in like-minded quarters, others were impressed with the bold and quite new design at Abney Park and began to conclude that the "Egyptian revival" should be taken further; though mostly for purely stylistic reasons.
-In 1939 it had also been used by Stephen Geary at the entrance to Egyptian Avenue at Highgate Cemetery and by 1842, two years after Abney Park opened, it was possible for the architect Thomas Wilson, a member of the General Cemetery Company board, to publish the most futuristic cemetery design ever, to be wholly completed in the Egyptian style.
+Though use of the style was disapproved of by Augustus Pugin Jnr (1812–52) for departing from western Christian styles, and proved controversial in like-minded quarters, others were impressed with the bold and quite new design at Abney Park and began to conclude that the "Egyptian Revival" should be taken further; though mostly for purely stylistic reasons.
+In 1839 it had also been used by Stephen Geary at the entrance to Egyptian Avenue at Highgate Cemetery and by 1842, two years after Abney Park opened, it was possible for the architect Thomas Wilson, a member of the General Cemetery Company board, to publish the most futuristic cemetery design ever, to be wholly completed in the Egyptian style.
 His proposal was the Metropolitan Sepulchre, a brick and granite pyramid taller than St. Paul's Cathedral containing nearly a quarter of a million catacombs, on nearly a hundred levels, surmounting Primrose Hill, complete with a public observatory at the top!
-Regrettably it did not gain the support it needed, and Hosking's Abney Park entrance and Geary's Egyptian Avenue remain the only successful examples of large-scale use of the Egyptian style in cemetery design.
+However it did not gain the support it needed, and Hosking's Abney Park entrance and Geary's Egyptian Avenue remain the only successful examples of large-scale use of the Egyptian style in cemetery design.

 Hosking's skills did not just shine through in his careful planning and detailing of Egyptian-revival temple lodges and frontage; he was also commissioned to design a similarly unique and impressive cemetery chapel.
 This, the Abney Park Chapel was to be the first non-denominational cemetery chapel in Europe, and quite probably the world (since its "sister" chapel at Mount Auburn was a later addition).
 While not detracting from the magnificence and originality of the grand entrance design, Hosking's chapel had, likewise, to make its mark as a unique design.
 As with the novel entrance, Hosking met the challenge both with originality and a surprisingly wide knowledge of architecture.
-Since he had travelled extensively, and had a strong interest in antiquities, he was able to look well beyond traditional British architectural and gothic-revival sources.
+Since he had travelled extensively, and had a strong interest in antiquities, he was able to look well beyond traditional British architectural and Gothic Revival sources.
 Further information about his design can be found in the entry for Abney Park Chapel, which is an early example of Dissenting Gothic.